Generic Name: ibrutinib (eye BROO ti nib)

 Ibrutinib is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Ibrutinib is used to treat mantle cell lymphoma (MCL).
+Ibrutinib is used to treat mantle cell lymphoma (MCL), or chronic lymphocytic leukemia (CLL).

 Ibrutinib is usually given after at least one other medication has been tried without success.